-(r) Earnings per Share
+(p) Earnings per Share

 The Company accounts for earnings per share in accordance with SFAS No. 128, Earnings per Share.
 Basic earnings per share is calculated by dividing net income by the weighted-average number of shares outstanding.
-Except where the result would be antidilutive to income from continuing operations, diluted earnings per share is calculated by assuming the conversion of convertible instruments and the elimination of related interest expense, if any, the vesting of unvested restricted stock and the exercise of stock options and warrants, as well as their related income tax henefits.
+Except where the result would be antidilutive to income from continuing operations, diluted earnings per share is calculated by assuming the conversion of convertible instruments and the elimination of related interest expense, if any, and the exercise of stock options, as well as their related income tax benefits.